bcowgill/bsac-linux-cfg/bin/template/typescript/ts4tooling/README.md

 MUSTDO add jsdoc comments to all module functions MUSTDO use a bundler to build browser / node versions MUSTDO try using sonar for additional code analysis?
+MUSTDO template scripting, my perl version or a node module?
+MUSTDO modernizr or platform module for detection in logObject

 [Modernizr to detect browser features](http://html5doctor.com/using-modernizr-to-detect-html5-features-and-provide-fallbacks/#:~:text=Modernizr%20is%20a%20JavaScript%20library,that%20do%20not%20support%20them.) or use PlatformJS? https://github.com/bestiejs/platform.js#readme
 // TODO(BSAC) node-notifier -- does not seem to work well on Mac -- maybe need a jest command option?